augnustin/docker-local-tutorial/PITCHME.md

 ---

-## Let's start an app
+## Let's start a web app

 Let's make a simple Python [Flask](http://flask.pocoo.org) app.

 ![Flask Logo](pitchme/images/flask.png)

 Why Python?
 Simply because it is popular and easy to read.
+Flask is a lightweight web server.

 **This tutorial remains valid with any unix-compliant technology**.